KevinAst/feature-u/docs/intro.md

 # feature-u

-{{book.sym.featureDu}} is a utility library that _facilitates feature-based project organization_ in your {{book.ext.react}}
+**feature-u** is a utility library that _facilitates feature-based project organization_ in your {{book.ext.react}} project.
-project.
 It assists in organizing your project by individual features.

 Most software engineers would agree that organizing your project by feature is much preferred over type-based patterns.
 Because